xFrannM/r1d/CTFPro_rebal/readme.md

 # CTFPro Rebalance Addon

+You can launch this gamemode through Console only (set the keybind on in-game keyboard settings if not assigned yet)

+There are two ways to launch:
+ON RECOMMENDED MAPS: launchplaylist ctf; mp_gamemode ctfp ON YOUR DESIRED MAP: launchplaylist ctf; mp_gamemode ctfp; map mp_MAP (being mp_MAP the map you want to play) you can see all the maps if you write in console "map mp" and take a look at the autocomplete (you can move through the options with arrow keys)

 ## Description

 This addon aims to balance Capture the Flag PRO cut gamemode, to make it less defender-sided and fix a few issues & bugs:

+#

 More chances to evac!
 - **Flag return disabled** // it was pretty easy to return and pretty hard to comeback from attacker's perspective